Decorating Methods

 Summary

-While FastMCP’s decorator pattern works seamlessly with regular functions and static methods, for instance methods and class methods, you should add them after creating the instance or class.
+For class and instance methods, you should register them after creating the instance or class to ensure proper method binding.
 This ensures that the methods are properly bound before being registered.

 Understanding these patterns allows you to effectively organize your components into classes while maintaining proper method binding, giving you the benefits of object-oriented design without sacrificing the simplicity of FastMCP’s decorator system.